10 Tips for Playing Grief Mode in "Call of Duty: Black Ops 2 – Zombies"

 On round 11 or later, when an opponent goes down your entire team should stop killing zombies.
 They should all make their way to the downed opponent and start running around that player.
 That will cause most of the zombies in the game to be circling the downed player.
 This is often called running a train on a player.

 The other team will have a hard time picking this player up when there are so many zombies in the area.
 However, this strategy is less likely to work if they have very powerful weapons, Monkey Bombs, and Quick Revive.
 I will continue to do this, because it will force them to use their Monkey Bombs and ammo.

-Unless I have the GalvaKnuckles I rarely waste my time stabbing a player off a revive.
+Unless I have the GalvaKnuckles, I rarely waste my time stabbing a player off of a revive.
 This only works on players that don't know how to duck down to revive and it will cause you to be in the center of the circle of zombies.